MIDI Pattern Editing

 A new instance of the selected pattern(s) can be created in three ways:

-• Drag the pattern while keeping the Ctrl key (Windows) / Option key (Mac) down copies the pattern.
+- Drag the pattern while keeping the Ctrl key (Windows) / Option key (Mac) down to copy the pattern.

 Pattern Editor

-The Pattern Size bar determines the size of the pattern as it will appear in the track's editor.
+The Pattern Size bar determines the size of the pattern as it will appear in the track editor.

 The Options button will bring up a menu with these items:

-• Reset events for this instance: clears all changes that have been made to this instance's events using the track editor.
+- Remove changes to this instance: Clears all changes that have been made to this instance's events using the track editor.

 Instance Transpose can be used to transpose this instance by a number of semitones.
 If, for example, the pattern is in C, you can use this feature to transpose a couple of instances to F or G.